Skip to main content

 Information we collect

 This section describes how we lawfully collect and use your personal data.
 “Personal data” means any information which relates to an identifiable, living individual.
-It does not include anonymous data which cannot be linked to an identifiable person.

 We will only use your personal information when the law allows us to.
 The law says that we must identify a lawful basis for each use of your personal data.
 We rely on a number of lawful bases, including: